 As the article outlined, Microsoft has never made any secret about its interest in IoT and digital twins.
 In its catalog, Azure Digital Twins is a PaaS offering for “creating digital twin graphs based on digital models of entire environments,” according to the vendor’s documentation.
-The objective of the partnership is to add to the Real-Time graph models of the Redmond firm a predictive layer, enabled by Cosmo Tech’s Simulation Digital Twins.
+The objective of the partnership is to add to the Real-Time graph models of the Redmond firm a predictive layer, enabled by Cosmo Tech’s Prescriptive Simulation Twins.

-Cosmo Tech’s Simulation Digital Twin complements this PaaS offering, with CEO and co-founder Hugues de Bantel explaining that his company brings the 360-degree, dynamic, and simulated vision that delivers the prescriptive and predictive analytics that ADT customers seek.
+Cosmo Tech’s Prescriptive Simulation Twin complements this PaaS offering, with CEO and co-founder Hugues de Bantel explaining that his company brings the 360-degree, dynamic, and simulated vision that delivers the prescriptive and predictive analytics that ADT customers seek.

 One of the keys to this collaboration is the connection of Microsoft’s digital twin ontology to Cosmo Tech’s proprietary CoSML language. “which represents entities, interactions, as well as dynamics and possible scenarios.”
 Cosmo Tech CEO and Co-Founder, Hugues de Bantel, adds: